Messiah Magazine #19

 Our latest issue — Learn how to get a free subscription wherever you are.

-Boaz Michael, founder and Director of First Fruits of Zion, shares the heart and soul of First Fruits of Zion.
+Boaz Michael, founder and Director of First Fruits of Zion, tells us what we will find in this issue of Messiah Magazine.

 Connecting: Encounter Awesome Places in Israel

 The Old City and the Hurva Synagogue are featured this month with beautiful pictures and interesting commentary.

 Boaz Michael explores the commandment to study the Torah and the Jewish idea that there is no greater way to worship God than to study his word.